 Vitamin B6 feels exactly as its advertised: Like a mood-elevating focus enhancer.

 It feels good.
-And the feel-goods energize the mind & motivation.
+And the feel-goods energize the mind and motivation.

-Typically, I supplement high-dose B6 as an “every now & then” nootropic: Before working out.
-Midway through a long & heavy day.
+Typically, I supplement high-dose B6 as an “every now and then” nootropic: Before working out.
+Midway through a long and heavy day.
 In between alligator wrestling sessions.
 Supplementing heavy dosages of B6 is as much for the physical experience as it is for an energized mentality.

-Conversely, low doses of B6 is much more subtle.
+Conversely, low doses of B6 are more subtle.
 Like anything that’s good for you and consumed a steady, mild doses, it’s hard to pinpoint exactly how it’s working.

 If your B6 levels have a history of being low, then you’ll probably notice the effects of, say, a multivitamin bearing modest amounts of B6.
 Generally speaking, older folks fit in this category of B6 supplementation.